 Note: The Contact Members tool will not display your email address when contacting members, unless your group mailing list is enabled.

-Need to contact attendees of an upcoming or past Meetup?
-Follow these steps to send a message to only the attendees of a specific Meetup.
+Need to contact attendees of an upcoming or past event?
+Follow these steps to send a message to only the attendees of a specific event.

-- Select the Meetup event from your Meetup group homepage
+- Select the event from your group homepage

 - Select the Organizer tools drop down menu